-- A set of Observation Blocks (OBs), constructed and submitted to the ESO database using the latest version of the P2PP3 tool (P2PP version 2 for La Silla instruments).
+- A set of Observation Blocks (OBs), constructed and submitted to the ESO database.
+In Period 101 the UT2, VISTA and VST users must use the new web-based Phase 2 interface p2 for OBs preparation.
+For OB preparation on UT1/UT3/UT4 and VLTI instruments the latest version of the P2PP3 tool must be used and P2PP version 2 for La Silla instruments.
 Note that the OBs include both finding charts and, when applicable (i.e. for moving targets), ephemeris files.

 - Once the submission is complete:

-- Do not forget to click the p2pp-submit button in P2PP!
+- Do not forget to click the Alert ESO... button (the whistle button in the tool bar) in P2PP or Notify ESO button in p2 (UT2/VISTA/VST)!
 This step has to be repeated for every observing run for which you are submitting Phase 2 material.
-Please be reminded that your phase 2 package submission, re-submission, or modification will not be processed until you have notified to ESO the completion of your submission using the p2pp-submit button.
+Please be reminded that your phase 2 package submission, re-submission, or modification will not be processed until you have notified ESO of the completion of your submission using the Alert ESO... button.

 Where to seek help